Get involved: Send your news, views, pictures and video by texting SUPIC to 80360 or email us.

 He said Webber, of George Williams Mews, Portslade, panicked and said he was going to walk to Beachy Head to kill himself.
 Police – who were hunting them – found them walking along the A259 at Friston, near Eastbourne.

-Mr Barton said Miss Chapman’s first words were: “Are you police?
+Mr Barton said the woman’s first words were: “Are you police?
 Am I safe?
 Why have you not found me until now?
 I have not slept for five days.”

 Webber denies kidnap and assault occasioning actual bodily harm.